Articles and Photos by David "Q." May All rights reserved ©2001-2012

 For a discussion on how to transport or ride your bicycle from either Charles De Gaulle Airport or from Orly Airport into Paris, please go to this page.

 Are you bringing your bicycle to Paris and looking for a place to park it out of harm's way?
-Three options are: 1) lock it on the street; 2) store it at a railway station; 3) keep it at your hotel.
+After considerable research, I find only two options are: 1) lock it on the street; 2) keep it at your hotel.

-In many neighborhoods of Paris, bicycles are found locked to the grills along the street, or to the specific poles for that purpose in some special parking areas for "two wheels" (used mainly by motorcycles).
+In many neighborhoods of Paris, bicycles are found locked to the grills along the street, or to the specific poles for that purpose in some special parking areas for "two wheels" (deux roues) (used mainly by motorcycles).
 However, except occasionally during the day, you will not find a top quality bike locked up this way.
-The ones that are locked up would probably not fetch much if stolen and sold.
-If you plan to lock your bike on the street, you probably ought to bring two fairly heavy u-bar or chain locks, one for the front wheel and one for the rear wheel and frame, and a third lighter weight lock for the seat (or remove your seat).
+The ones that are locked up would probably not fetch much, if stolen and sold.
+However some travelers have chosen this method of free parking.
+If you plan to do so, you probably ought to bring two fairly heavy u-bar or chain locks, one for the front wheel and one for the rear wheel and frame, and a third lighter weight lock for the seat (or remove your seat).
 Then strip your bike of any easily removed or valuable accessories.
 Chose a spot to lock your bike in plain view of passers by.
-Leave your bike there for only a short time, and not overnight.

-3) The third alternative is to store your bike at your hotel.
-This is an excellent solution, that works almost without exception in the countryside, but in central Paris only a few hotels will accept bicycles, because there is no place to put them.
-I asked around a bit some years ago, and found several moderate priced and inexpensive hotels that will accept one or two bicycles.
+If you have a good quality bicycle, the only good alternative is to store your bike at your hotel.
+This is an excellent solution, and it works almost without exception in the countryside, but in central Paris only a few hotels will accept bicycles because there is no place to put them.
+I asked around a bit some years ago, and has found several moderate priced and inexpensive hotels that will accept one or two bicycles.
+So it is possible for a couple of travelers.
 Do try calling several hotels personally, being very polite, and probably you will find one accepts bikes.
 Hotels with a small courtyard or luggage room are possible candidates.
-Even after an inti tal "no", people may empathize with your situation, if it is explained.
+Even after an intital "no", people may empathize with your situation, if it is explained.
 Explain what you are doing and ask the hotel if they have any suggestions.
 Maybe they will.

 You may start your trip from the center of Paris, or leave Paris by a regional train.
 To get to and from the railway stations from your lodging, or to get to any of the bike routes leaving Paris, you must ride or walk your bike in Paris.
 Once at the start of the bike routes described on this site, you will be mainly sheltered from traffic, and often on a bike path.